cosmoproject/cosmoproject.github.io/about.md

 ### Background

 [Csound](https://csound.com) is a powerful, multi-platform, real-time sound-processing environment that allows musicians to design their own instruments and audio-effects by writing a few lines of [Csound](https://csound.com) code.
-The initial aim of the “Csound On Stage Music Operator” (COSMO) project was to run [Csound 6](https://csound.com) on a standalone musical device especially designed for live performance [1].
+The initial aim of the “Csound On Stage Music Operator” (COSMO) project was to run [Csound 6](https://csound.com) on a standalone musical device specifically designed for live performance [1].

 ![alt text](/images/3_COSMO_designs.JPG "3 different COSMO designs")